ITrustNumbers/Advance_Regression_Model_Stacking_Kaggle/README.md

 The Target was to get into top 5% in the kaggle Leaderboard thus, target was to get a RMSLE < 0.1

 ### Base Model Scoring
-> Base Model Was Choosen and then were tuned by GridSearchCV and then were Scored to Gauge Performance
+> Base Model Was Chosen and then were tuned by GridSearchCV and then were Scored to Gauge Performance
 <br />

 - **Lasso Score: 0.1116 (Std: 0.0074)**